grommet/html-jsx-loader/README.md

 ### Variable Replacement

-If you would like the **html-jsx-loader** to replace a custom variable inside your HTML, create a variable in the format of '__VARIABLE_NAME__' and add the desired replacement value as a query attribute to the loader.
+If you would like the **html-jsx-loader** to replace a custom variable inside your HTML, create a variable in the format of __VARIABLE_NAME__ and add the desired replacement value as a query attribute to the loader.
 For Example:

 ``` html
 <html>